boss-defender/RoutineVoiceAlarm/README.md

 # 🎙️ RoutineVoice (Android 12 - 15+)

 A breathtaking, un-ignorable daily routine alarm application built with Flutter.
-Unlike standard alarms that just beep, **RoutineVoice** acts as a hybrid between a native system alarm and a background music streaming service to ensure your tasks are literally shouted out loud—even if your phone is in a deep sleep.
+Unlike standard alarms that just beep, **RoutineVoice** acts as a hybrid between a native system alarm and a background music streaming service to ensure

+**your tasks are literally shouted out loud—even instead of playing alarm ringtone**

+even if your phone is in a deep sleep.

 Featuring a premium **Liquid Glass (Glassmorphism)** user interface, this app ensures you never miss a daily commitment again.